Jonathan Banks: 2009–2014: Breaking Bad

 In 2009, Banks gained acclaim for his portrayal of Mike Ehrmantraut in the second season of the AMC crime series Breaking Bad starring Bryan Cranston.
 He became a series regular for the third, fourth, and fifth seasons.
 For his performance, he received a Primetime Emmy Award nomination for Outstanding Supporting Actor in a Drama Series at the 2013 ceremony.

-His films in the 2010s include Identity Thief (2013), Bullet (2014), and Horrible Bosses 2 (2014), Banks had a recurring role as Buzz Hickey in the fifth season of the NBC sitcom Community.
+His films in the 2010s included Identity Thief (2013), Bullet (2014), and Horrible Bosses 2 (2014), Banks had a recurring role as Buzz Hickey in the fifth season of the NBC sitcom Community.

 2015–2022: Better Call Saul

 In 2015, he reprised the role of Mike Ehrmantraut as a member of the main cast in the Breaking Bad spinoff Better Call Saul.
 Set several years before the events of Breaking Bad, the show greatly expanded Ehrmantraut's character and backstory, and Banks ultimately appeared in 61 of the series' 63 episodes.
 At the Emmy Awards, he was nominated for Outstanding Supporting Actor in a Drama Series at their 2015, 2016, 2017, and 2019 ceremonies.
 He has received a total of six Primetime Emmy Award nominations for Outstanding Supporting Actor in a Drama Series (1989, 2013, 2015–2017, 2019) for his work on Wiseguy, Breaking Bad, and Better Call Saul, making him the only actor with nominations as a main cast member for three shows in this category, two of which feature him as the same character.

 In 2015, he voiced James Gordon in the video game Batman: Arkham Knight, and was a guest on the MythBusters episode "Supernatural Shooters".
 During this time Banks acted in the films Term Life (2016), The Commuter (2018), and Incredibles 2 (2018).

 Banks portrayed the main antagonist in the 2017 film Mudbound.
 With his costars, he was nominated for Outstanding Performance by a Cast in a Motion Picture at the Screen Actors Guild Awards.

 In 2020, Banks joined the cast of the Netflix animated series F Is for Family in its fourth season as Bill Murphy, father of the main character.

+Animation roles

+In 2014, Banks voiced Major Dick in an animated episode of Community, G.I.
+Jeff.
+In 2015, he voiced Filbrick Pines in Gravity Falls.
+From 2017-2020, he provided the voice for Quirin in the Tangled franchise.
 In 2025, Banks joined the cast of the Amazon Prime Video animated series Invincible from its third season onwards as the voice of the elderly superhero Brit.
+He plays the voice of Brian in season 5 of Phineas and Ferb (2025).